sd694722/CPP-ALL-IN-ONE/README.md

 **4. Explain the concept of Abstraction in OOP.** <br>

-   _Hides internal implementation details.
+   -Hides internal implementation details.

-   _Defines interfaces for user interaction.
+   -Defines interfaces for user interaction.

-   _Promotes code modularity and reuse.
+   -Promotes code modularity and reuse.

-   _Enhances data security and maintainability.
+   -Enhances data security and maintainability.

 **5. What is Encapsulation, and how is it achieved in C++?**